 Being an introverted homebody surely influences my love of being snug, but there is more to it than that.
 When I think back to my childhood, I remember my mom setting the mood with lighting, adding twinkle lights for charm, making my room a place of creative, warm solitude.
-I see my dad taking me to artsy movies and to record stores, and handing me down his love of reading a good magazine.
+I see my dad taking me to artsy movies and record stores, and handing me down his love of reading a good magazine.
 I remember him opting to not go skiing with us, but instead sip hot coffee with a book in the lodge.
 As a teenager, I loved rainy days (still do).
 I used to ask Mother Nature for rain on my birthday.
-I was intrigued with living in Seattle as an adult.
+I was intrigued by living in Seattle as an adult.
 My sweet parents even took me to Seattle after high school to experience it.
 Ironically, it was sunny our entire trip.
-All of these things shaped who I am today, which is someone who is borderline obsessed with creating cozy moments.
+All of these things shaped who I am today, which is someone borderline obsessed with creating cozy moments.

 I’m now cultivating coziness for my family as well.
-I never have artificial lights on in the house unless desperately needed (twinkle lights are the exception, duh!).
+I never have artificial lights on in the house unless desperately needed (twinkle lights are the exception!).
 I often have a soothing soundtrack on in the background while my kids color or play with toys.
 I light candles on cold, overcast days.
 I have blankets and pillows in all rooms to cozy up with.
 I know the beauty of drinking a warm beverage by the fire.
 We play board games on a slow Saturday and make pancakes every Sunday.
 I sing lullabies to my kids as they drift off to sleep.
-This isn’t at all contrived, but how I organically create softness and warmth in our daily lives.
-I will sometimes ask my 5-year-old daughter what my favorite thing is and she will say, “Being cozy!”
+This isn’t contrived, but how I organically create softness and warmth in our daily lives.
+I will sometimes ask my 5-year-old daughter what my favorite thing is, and she will say, “Being cozy!”
 Except she’s wrong.
 It’s her and her brother—our family, but being cozy is a close second.

 Here are some of my favorite things to bring on the cozy:

 - Listening to music.
 I prefer it on our record player with our favorite Marshall speaker, but Spotify playlists are easy and convenient.
-Here are mine.
+Here is mine.
 You may enjoy my Slow Weekend Mixtape for ultimate chill vibes.

 - Invest in the right kind of lighting.
 I like having a dimmer option, but don’t use super bright lightbulbs.
 Use twinkle lights.

 - Invest in comfortable loungewear.
-My current favorites are: Sloan, Lake PJs, Aviator Nation, tees from Bliss and Mischief, anything by The Great, Jenni Kayne and Emily + Meritt.
+My current favorites are Sloan, Lake PJs, Aviator Nation, tees from Bliss and Mischief, anything by The Great, Jenni Kayne and Emily + Meritt.
 Also, buy a cozy bathrobe.

 - Make your bedroom a sanctuary.
 Having a comfy bed is a non-negotiable.
 Sheets from Dazed But Amazed, In Bed and Parachute Home are nice.